 Using Google Analytics, you can get insights into your top-performing pages in the previous year.
 Take a look at what content on the site is performing well and which are underperforming.
 Rather than starting the year with only new content, take some time to analyze underperforming content and look for opportunities to give them a revitalized, optimized makeover.

 Content marketing technologies like seoClarity’s Content Fusion are fantastic at analyzing your content compared to your competitors.
-It can also generate detailed content briefs that provide content writers with the SEO insights and data to rise in Google rankings.
+It can also generate detailed content briefs that provide content writers with the SEO optimization insights and data to rise in Google rankings.

 seoClarity Content Fusion score and usage statistics